 You’ll typically find that the best places to stay in Vilnius are ones that give you easy access to the Old Town where so many of the city’s attractions are.
-This means staying in the Old Town is ideal, but also consider nearby neighborhoods like the downtown area of Naujamiestis or across the river in Snipiskes.
+This means that staying in the Old Town is ideal, but also consider nearby neighborhoods like the downtown area of Naujamiestis or across the river in Snipiskes.

 The Perfect 2-Day Vilnius Itinerary

-However, before we get to our Vilnius itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Vilnius itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.

-Day 1 in Vilnius
+Vilnius Itinerary: Day 1

-On your first day it’s best to start with many of the best-known attractions found in the heart of Vilnius and its UNESCO world heritage listed Old Town.
+On your first day, it’s best to start with many of the best-known attractions found in the heart of Vilnius and its UNESCO World Heritage–listed Old Town.